 The Alameda County Sheriff's Office currently provides patrol services to the unincorporated areas from its Eden Township Substation (ETS).
-The Department has a current adjusted net budget of approximately \$429.7 million and has over 1,700 authorized positions, including in excess of 1,000 sworn personnel.17 Sheriff services to the unincorporated areas are funded through a combination of County discretionary funds (e.g., business licenses, utility users tax, hotel and lodging tax, and property tax) and CSA-PP-1991-1.
-The CSA revenues are received from the State to compensate for the loss of funds due to ERAF property tax allocations beginning in 1993-94.18
+The Department has a current adjusted net budget of approximately \$429.7 million and has over 1,700 authorized positions, including in excess of 1,000 sworn personnel.
+Sheriff services to the unincorporated areas are funded through a combination of County discretionary funds (e.g., business licenses, utility users tax, hotel and lodging tax, and property tax) and CSA-PP-1991-1.
+The CSA revenues were intended to compensate for the loss of funds due to ERAF property tax allocations beginning in 1993-94.